sterrado/BBQ-with-django/README.md

 cd into $myprojectname

-run python manage.py startapp $appname --> Start with 'asado'
+run python manage.py startapp $appname --> Start with 'bbq'

 pip install django-rest-framework

 go to $myprojectname>.settings.py , register the app and rest_framework in INSTALLED_APPS.
-Like, append the string 'asado' and 'rest_framework' to that list
+Like, append the string 'bbq' and 'rest_framework' to that list

 cd .. to root folder and run <q> pip freeze > requirements.txt</q> --> This is the dependencies list for new devs incoming to the project, they'll just run pip install -r requirements.txt and have everything they need installed.

 make a .gitignore file in the root folder, add venv there so you don't upload your virtual environment to github.
 The folder name should be in gray color.

 Ok, you have the main structure.
-You have your django project with its folder with settings, and its linked to your first app 'asado'.
+You have your django project with its folder with settings, and its linked to your first app 'bbq'.
 You also have rest framework installed correctly.
-Time to do a commit... <q> git add . </q> and <q> git commit -m 'added project setup and asado app'</q>.
+Time to do a commit... <q> git add . </q> and <q> git commit -m 'added project setup and bbq app'</q>.
 From now on, go ahead with your commits on your own.

 <em>Task 2</em>